ssube/onnx-web/README.md

 > make bundle && cp -v ~/onnx-web-config.json out/config.json
 ```

-When running the container, you can mount the config at `/usr/share/nginx/html/config.json` using:
+When running the container, the config will be loaded from `/usr/share/nginx/html/config.json` and you can mount a
+custom config using:

 ```shell
 > podman run -p 8000:80 --rm -v ~/onnx-web-config.json:/usr/share/nginx/html/config.json:ro docker.io/ssube/onnx-web-gui:main-nginx-bullseye